 5. Give a Little Gift of Confidence

-While your students can’t have their certificates on their desk with them during testing, we all know that these little tokens of encouragement mean so much to our kids!
+Testing Encouragement Certificates can help boost students’ sense of confidence.
+While your students can’t have their certificates on their desks with them during testing, we all know that these little tokens of encouragement can mean a lot!

 - Print enough for every student in your class.